testcontainers/testcontainers-node/README.md

   .up();
 ```

-If containers already exist, you can specify not to re-create them.
-This may be useful for example if you up the environment before each test:
+Specify not to re-create containers that are already running:

 ```javascript
 const { DockerComposeEnvironment } = require("testcontainers");